This post may contain affiliate links. For more information, read my disclosure policy.

 To use a Paring Knife: hold the lemon firmly on a cutting board and use your knife to carefully cut away thin strips of the yellow part of the fruit.
 Dice the strips to use as zest, or use them for cocktails or to flavor sugar or oil.
 If you end up with wide strips, just slice them thin before dicing.

-One medium lemon has about 1 tablespoon lemon zest.
-It does depend on the size of the lemon though.
+• One medium lemon has about 1 tablespoon lemon zest (depending on the size of the lemon).

 Close up shot of lemon zest on a white cutting board